The spooky season is well underway (at least at Walt Disney World!) and that means it’s Mickey’s Not-So-Scary Halloween Party time.

 We were there for the first 2 parties of 2022 and plan to be there again for the first 2 parties of 2023, and we wanted to share our thoughts on whether we think it is worth it or not, plus go over a touring strategy for the evening.

 Let’s dive into our 2023 Mickey’s Not-So-Scary Halloween Party review & strategy…

 Before we dive into our full review, let’s go over a little bit about what exactly Mickey’s Not-So-Scary Halloween Party (or, MNSSHP for short) even is.

 If you are familiar with the parties, feel free to skip down, but if you are new to Walt Disney World planning (or if you’ve only been going for a couple of years), I’d recommend that you keep reading to get caught up to speed.

 Mickey’s Not-So-Scary Halloween Party is a special event that is held at Magic Kingdom in the late summer through mid-fall.
-Lots of people (including us!) are really, really excited about this year.
+Lots of people (including us!) get really, really excited about the parties.

-But we don’t have to worry about *any* of that right now because Disney has brought back the far superior Mickey’s Not-So-Scary Halloween Party for 2022.
+But we don’t have to worry about *any* of that right now because the parties have been back since 2022.

 Now for the (kind of) tough part: the price.

 This party isn’t cheap.
 Last year we saw a huge jump compared to 2019, but thankfully the prices aren’t much higher for 2023.

 Ticket prices for Mickey’s Not-So-Scary Halloween Party range from $109-$199 (plus tax) for adults and $99-$189 (plus tax) for children.
 Expect the prices to be in that higher range during more popular times of the season.
 You can buy them online directly from Disney.